Hair Food Review: Is Plant-Based Shampoo Better?

 Hair Food ingredients

-Coconut fruit extract is a strange ingredient choice in our opinion, given that coconut oil is so well-studied and effective for hair quality.
 A medical review published in the Journal of Cosmetic Science found that coconut oil prevented hair damage.
 We’re unsure why the brand would choose an extract which may not have the same benefits.

-Panthenol is clinically shown to hydrate the skin as we documented in our review of Prose hair products, so it may be effective for scalp health.
+Panthenol is clinically shown to hydrate the skin, as we documented in our review of Prose hair products, so it may be effective for scalp health.

 Glycerin was found to have a hair conditioning effect in a 2019 medical review.